The CHW Center

-As Community Health Workers (CHWs) become an integrated part of coordinated care, Access Health has created the CHW Center to provide a system fo recruiting, training and retention through our work around core competencies.
+As Community Health Workers (CHWs) become an integrated part of coordinated care, Access Health has created the CHW Center to provide a system for the recruitment, training and retention of this new workforce through our work around core competencies.
 Working with national leaders and human resource professionals, we want to create an environment of “professional integration” for both employers and Community Health Workers in order to have a workforce that has the ability to grow and serve in many roles and capacities.
-Our primary goals in The CHW Center of Stark to be to:
+Our primary goals in The CHW Center of Stark are to:

 - Design and pilot projects that are aimed at the integration of CHWs into the workforce of Stark County

 - Create proprietary tools that aid in health literacy, self-empowerment and evaluation of CHW initiatives.

 - Formalize data processes to share with partners on reduction of disparities by addressing the social determinants of health

 - Identify agencies and initiatives that would benefit from Community Health Workers

 THE CHW CENTER